 Download a free audio walking tour and set off for one of the city’s top up-and-coming areas.
 This public walkway along Boston Harbor is teeming with parks, cafes and exhibits.
 Watch the ships sail in and soak up the sun while learning about how this grand area came to be.
 Even better, you’ll find spots to catch water taxis and ferries all along the Harborwalk, so you’ll be able to jump from place to place very easily.

 Boston museums can be a great bargain.
 The Museum of Fine Arts offers free admission one day each month for the rest of the year.
 In addition, you can visit the MFA every Wednesday after 4 p.m. with no general admission fee.
-As an added bonus, if you happen to have a Bank of America card, you can enjoy free admission to the MFA and the Harvard Museum of Natural History, the first full weekend of every month.
-The Isabella Stewart Gardner Museum also offers free birthday admission.
-It is also free if your name happens to be Isabella.
+As an added bonus, if you happen to have a Bank of America card, you can enjoy free admission to the MFA and the Isabella Stewart Gardner Museum, the first full weekend of every month.
+If your name Isabella, you get lifetime free admission to the museum.
 On Thursdays, the Institute for Contemporary Art is free after 5 p.m.

 Few areas in the city are more vibrant than this neighborhood, filled with rich Italian culture.
 Of course, you’ll be tempted to try one of the dozens of phenomenal restaurants and bakeries – many of which are inexpensive – but simply walking these streets is an experience in itself.
 Take the MBTA to either Haymarket or North Station and walk along Hanover and Salem Streets to get a taste of the North End.